Scottish Historic Population Platform (SHiPP)

-We work with our partners to ensure the evidence and trends we spot are highlighted so the public, civil society and decision-makers have access to the information they need, for the benefit of all.
+SCADR and partners ensure evidence and trends are highlighted so the public, civil society and decision-makers have access to the information they need, for the benefit of all.

 Our directors, researchers, staff and affiliates are from a range of leading institutions across Scotland, and the centre itself is hosted within the University of Edinburgh.
 We are led by Professor Chris Dibben and our co-directors.